okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `key_name` - Certificate name.
 This modulates the rotation of keys.
 New name == new key.

-- `keys` - All valid key credentials for the application.
+- `keys` - An array of all key credentials for the application.
+Format of each entry is as follows:

+  - `kid` - Key ID.

+  - `kty` - Identifies the cryptographic algorithm family used with the key.

+  - `use` - Intended use of the public key.

+  - `created` - Date created.

+  - `last_updated` - Date the key was last updated.

+  - `expires_at` - Date the key expires.

+  - `e` - RSA exponent.

+  - `n` - RSA modulus.

+  - `x5c` - X.509 certificate chain.

+  - `x5t_s256` - X.509 certificate SHA-256 thumbprint.

 - `certificate` - The raw signing certificate.